 For the NIRISS imaging and wide field slitless spectroscopy (WFSS) modes, there is a chance that optical ghosts may appear in the field of view (FOV) and significantly affect some sources.
 These optical ghosts are caused by internal reflections of bright sources between the detector and the filter in the light path.

 Ghosts in NIRISS are characterized by extended morphology.
 The exact shape may vary over the FOV and the optical element (e.g., a filter or grism) in the light path.
-The integrated intensity of ghosts is proportional to the original source, ranging ~0.2%–4%, also depending on the optical element and the position of the source.
+The integrated intensity of ghosts is proportional to the original source, ranging ~0.1%–4%, also depending on the optical element and the position of the source.
 The characterization of ghosts originating from extended sources is currently unknown.
-The intersection of lines between bright sources and ghosts, as shown in Figure 1, is the ghost axis point (GAP).
-Knowing the coordinates where these intersections occur can help identify the locations of ghosts.
+The intersection of lines between bright sources and ghosts, as shown in Figures 1 and 2, is the ghost axis point (GAP).
+Knowing the coordinates where these intersections occur can help predict and identify the locations of ghosts.

-The current knowledge of GAPs and other features of ghosts has been acquired from the testing campaigns on the ground and is limited to specific cases.
-More features will be evaluated based on on-orbit data.
+The current knowledge of GAPs and other features of ghosts has been acquired from ground testing campaigns and on-sky commissioning data.
+More features will be evaluated using available on-sky data.

 The impact of ghosts on observations can be assessed by simulating the observing scene withMirage.
 Dithering may help to suppress some ghosts in the final image product from the pipeline IMAGE3 step.

 Words in bold are GUI menus/ panels or data software packages; bold italics are buttons in GUI tools or package parameters.